 Built-in Security Features in Agentforce

-The graphic shows five key parts of Agentforce security: planning prompts, trust checks, secure execution, activity monitoring, and meeting compliance rules.
+The graphic shows key parts of Agentforce security: planning prompts, trust checks, secure execution, activity monitoring, and meeting compliance rules.
 These layers work together to keep data safe and follow regulations.

 Salesforce has built Agentforce with enterprise-grade security controls.
 It follows the shared security model already established across Salesforce products, but adds new layers specific to AI agents.